amliaia/teamOneProject/proposal.md

 3. User story
     3.1 Who - App is for job seekers
+    3.2 What - Job information pulled from Wikipedia and a selection of jobs related to search.
-    3.2 What - Filtered search results for jobs by location 3.3 Goal - find a job
+    3.3 Goal - find a job

 4. App wireframe